 To calculate estimated loan payments, use the Department of Education's Repayment Estimator calculator.

 Calculator results: Using the repayment calculator, with an interest rate of 4.48% and total Stafford debt of $23,827 an example repayment schedule would be:

 |Repayment Plan||First Monthly Payment||Last Monthly Payment||Total Amount Paid||Projected Loan Forgiveness||Repayment Period|

 |Note 1: The Graduated Repayment Plan is an estimated monthly repayment amount for the first two years of the term and total loan payment.
 The monthly repayment amount will generally increase every two years, based on the gradation factor in the graduated repayment rules.|

 |Note 2: The Extended Repayment plans are only available to students who borrow amounts greater than $30,000.00.|

 To learn more about repayment plan options and utilize the federal loan calculators to determine which repayment plan is right for you, such as Standard, Extended, Graduated, Income-Contingent or Income-Sensitive, Income-Based (IBR), or Pay As You Earn (PAYE), or to learn about consolidating your federal student loans visit www.studentloans.gov.
 Linfield students and alumni may also obtain free student loan advice from a SALT™ loan counselor at 877.523.9473 or at email@example.com.

 Student’s terms and conditions of the loan are located in the Master Promissory Note, which students are encouraged to read and sign online at www.studentloans.gov.
-View a sample of the Master Promissory Note (MPN), which includes borrower rights and responsibilities as well as the terms and conditions.
+Preview a read-only version of the Master Promissory Note (MPN) for subsidized/unsubsidized, which includes borrower rights and responsibilities as well as the terms and conditions.